lukasbals/tomorrow-university/10_regression/sustainability-predictor/README.md

 ### Data source

-The data for this project is sourced from the [EDGAR Food Emissions](https://www.kaggle.com/datasets/amandaroseknudsen/edgarfoodemissions?resource=download) dataset on Kaggle.
-This dataset contains information on food-related greenhouse gas emissions, including methane and carbon emissions associated with different types of land use and meat consumption.
+The data for this project is sourced from the [Agri-food CO2 emission dataset - Forecasting ML](https://www.kaggle.com/datasets/alessandrolobello/agri-food-co2-emission-dataset-forecasting-ml) dataset on Kaggle.
+This dataset contains information on CO2 emissions associated with different types of land use and meat consumption.

 ### License

-This project is licensed under the Open Data Commons - see the [LICENSE](https://opendatacommons.org/licenses/dbcl/1-0/) file for details.
+This project is licensed under the CC0: Public Domain - see the [LICENSE](https://creativecommons.org/publicdomain/zero/1.0/).

 ### Known Biases

-The dataset may reflect existing biases in food production and consumption patterns, which could influence the analysis and model outcomes.
+The dataset may reflect biases inherent in the data collection process, such as regional differences in reporting standards or agricultural practices.
+Additionally, the focus on CO2 emissions may overlook other significant environmental impacts, such as biodiversity loss or water usage.

 ### Consent/Privacy